 - 7.1.
 An Evaluation of the complaint by the Registrar is to determine whether the nature of the complaint is one that falls within the scope of the Code of Ethics. - 7.2.
 The Registrar will evaluate whether the information contained in the complaint falls within the Code of Ethics, by considering: - the BOHS membership status of the person complained about - the nature of the activity complained about - the nature of the relationship of the member to the complainant - any other relevant considerations. - 7.3.
 In evaluating a complaint, the Registrar (or designate) may seek confidential advice and information from another Registrar, any member of Head Office or an external professional who operates under a duty of confidentiality.
 This should be done promptly, but in any case, no later than two weeks from the date of receipt of the complaint from Head Office. - 7.4.
-The evaluation will be noted in writing on the file and the complainant will be notified in writing of whether: - the complaint falls within the scope of the Code of Ethics and the next steps to be taken. - the complaint does not fall within the Code of Ethics and the reasons why it does not. - the complaint contains insufficient information to evaluate it and what information is missing. - 7.5.
+The Registrar will document the outcome of the evaluation in the Registrar's Complaints Evaluation Report and the complainant will be notified in writing of whether: - the complaint falls within the scope of the Code of Ethics and the next steps to be taken. - the complaint does not fall within the Code of Ethics and the reasons why it does not. - the complaint contains insufficient information to evaluate it and what information is missing. - 7.5.
 If it is decided to proceed with a complaint, the Registrar will inform the individual(s) named of the allegation in writing [template letter].
-The letter will include a copy of the Code of Ethics, this guide (and an offer of an accessible version) and a clear outline of the next steps.
+The letter will include reference (and links) to the Code of Ethics, this Code of Ethics Procedures and a clear outline of the next steps.